Where should I setup a bank account in Jamaica?

 We asked expats in Jamaica what banks they use and there advice about banking.
 They advised...

 "It is advisable for expats to research the type of visa they will require in order to retire in Jamaica.
 The process to obtain a visa is through the Ministry of Labour and Social Security, and involves submitting evidence of financial stability and health insurance.
 It is also important to note that Jamaican currency is different from the US Dollar, so it is a good idea to open a local account to accommodate daily transactions.
 Furthermore, it is important to research the costs associated with living in Jamaica, such as accommodation, food, entertainment and healthcare.
-Expats should also consider the local climate, culture, and transportation options in order to make an informed decision about retiring in Jamaica," said another expat in Jamaica.
+Expats should also consider the local climate, culture, and transportation options in order to make an informed decision about retiring in Jamaica," mentioned another expat when asked about moving to Jamaica.

 Other Questions: